Loltolo-Lesapiti/Bookstore/README.md

 # Bookstore: connect to API

 In this milestone of the Bookstore app project.
-I refactor the Bookstore projects code to use Bookstore API to Add and Remove a book.
+I refactor the Bookstore projects code to use Bookstore API to Add and Remove a book and React for displaying the UI.

 ## Built with